taycaldwell/matic-docs/docs/supernets/operate/deploy-cloud.md

 ---
 id: supernets-setup-dev-env
-title: Deploy a Polygon Supernet to the Cloud
+title: Deploy a Polygon Supernet Devnet to the Cloud
-sidebar_label: Deploy a test Supernet on the cloud
+sidebar_label: Deploy a Supernet Devnet to the Cloud
 description: "Learn how to deploy a test Supernet instance to the cloud."
 keywords:
   - docs